ooaklee/ghatd/docs/getting-started/streaker/README.md

 Mongo indexes include a unique compound index across the scope and period fields.
 That makes `RecordStreak` idempotent for the same user, target, streak type, and period.

+### How the "Period" System Works (aka How to keep your streak alive)

+Think of the `Period` fields like keeping a Snapchat or Duolingo streak alive.
+A streak isn't just "you clicked a button"—it's "you clicked a button *today*."
+The period fields tell the system what the rules are for your streak.

+- **`PeriodType` (The Rule):** How often do you need to do the thing?
+  - `daily`: You have to do it once a day.
+  - `weekly`: You have to do it once a week.
+  - `monthly`: You have to do it once a month.
+  - `custom`: You make up the rules!
+(Like beating specific levels in a game).

+- **`PeriodKey` (The Bucket):** Which exact day, week, or level did you just finish?
+  - daily: `2026-05-08` (Today's bucket)
+  - weekly: `2026-w19` (This week's bucket)
+  - custom: `level-4`, `boss-fight-3` (A specific challenge bucket)

+- **`OccurredAt` (The Exact Time):** The exact second you actually did the task.
+For daily, weekly, or monthly streaks, the code will look at this exact time and automatically figure out what your `PeriodKey` (Bucket) should be.

+Because of this system, you can build streaks for *anything*.
+A "daily app open" streak.
+A "weekly math homework" streak.
+A custom "completed a game world" streak.

+#### Examples of how it behaves:

+**1. You can't double-dip (Anti-cheat)**
+If you are on a daily streak, and you do the task 5 times on Tuesday, your streak only goes up by 1.
+The system sees you already filled the "Tuesday" bucket and ignores the extra attempts.
+Your streak count stays exactly the same.

+**2. Keeping it alive (Consecutive)**
+If you log in on Monday, your streak is 1.
+If you log in on Tuesday, your streak becomes 2!

+**3. Dropping the ball (Gaps)**
+If you log in on Monday (streak = 1), skip Tuesday, and log in on Wednesday... oh no!
+Your streak resets back to 1.
+But don't worry, the system keeps a hidden memory of your past streak so you never lose your history.

 ## Basic Usage

 ```go